konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 events.$push($scope.newEvent);
 ```

-In this demo I dont cover firebase authentication, and any user can modify the events, but you should put authentication and review the user permissions in your app.
+In this demo I don't cover firebase authentication, and any user can modify the events, but you should put authentication and review the user permissions in your app.

 You can get the complete demo from my github [here][githube_project]